dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Family:*  [config]
      | *Default:*  true

+   [DEPRECATED] LOOP_BY_INIT
+     Please use LOOP_BY instead.

+     | *Used by:*  All
+     | *Family:*  [config]
+     | *Default:*  true

    LOOP_ORDER
      Control the looping order for METplus.
-Valid options aretimes orprocesses.times runs all items in the PROCESS_LIST for a single run time, then repeat until all times have been evaluated.processes runs each item in the PROCESS_LIST for all times specified, then repeat for the next item in the PROCESS_LIST.
+Valid options are "times" or "processes". "times" runs all items in the PROCESS_LIST for a single run time, then repeat until all times have been evaluated. "processes" runs each item in the PROCESS_LIST for all times specified, then repeat for the next item in the PROCESS_LIST.

      | *Used by:*  All
      | *Family:*  [config]